WukoSiric/weather-aggregation-system/README.md

 ```
 If ```<port>``` is not specified, the server will run on port 4567.

+>If you encounter an error saying that the port is already in use, you can run the following command to find the process ID of the process using that port:
+>```
+>pgrep -f "AggregationServer" #Prints running AggregationServer pid
+>kill <returned process id>
+>```

 **Content Server:**
 ```
 java -cp ".:./Libraries/*" ContentServer localhost:port <file_path>